tinyproxy/tinyproxy/README.md

 - `--enable-upstream`:
 Enable support for proxying connections through another proxy server.

+- `--enable-upstream-regex`:
+Enable support for proxying connections through another proxy server using a regex on the url.

 - `--enable-transparent`:
 Allow Tinyproxy to be used as a transparent proxy daemon.